carolinaArata/IsoPhotonHadronCorrelations/AsortOfREADme.txt

   - TFile *fileDataMix
   - TFile *fileMC[nShSh]

-  In the scripts and in the codes CTRL+F for ~/work/histogram/ or ~/wor/histogram/FromScratch/, set yours correct folders.
+  In the scripts and in the codes *cmd+f* for ~/work/histogram/ or ~/wor/histogram/FromScratch/, set yours correct folders.

   The analysis is structured in three main blocks:
     - analysis: RunAnalysis.sh